-Making your data easy to use in Planhat
+Step 2: Making your data easy to use

-This is an obvious first step, but key is determining what data matters and where you can best access it.
+This is an obvious first step, but the key is determining what data matters for your CS team, where it is "clean" and where you can best access it.

 Revenue Data - how much they are paying and over what time period

-Conversation Data - your customer communications, like emails and tickets.
+Conversation Data - all customer communications, like emails and tickets

 🚀 Quick tip: As an Admin, your first goal should be to get 3 of these data types into Planhat.